All about Motor Oil

-You can’t necessarily improve an oil by putting in more additives.
+You can’t necessarily improve oil by putting in more additives.
 In fact, you can make things worse.
-For example, sulphur compounds have antiwear, antioxidation characteristics, but they can reduce fuel economy and affect catalytic converter operation.
+For example, sulfur compounds have antiwear, antioxidation characteristics, but they can reduce fuel economy and affect catalytic converter operation.
 Too much of a particular detergent could affect the antiwear balance.
 Too much of a specific dispersant could affect catalyst performance and reduce fuel economy.
-Antiwear and friction-reducing additives also may have ingredients (such as sulphur) that could affect catalyst performance.
+Antiwear and friction-reducing additives also may have ingredients (such as sulfur) that could affect catalyst performance.

 Don’t Forget the Filter

 Oil filters are a completely different, albeit related, subject when it comes to an oil change.
 Again, it’s always best to consult your owner’s manual and mechanic on the type of filter for the situation.